crabius/bird_detect/README.md

 - Upload this file to colab to run
 - Compress your train,test,val folders (including "out" label folders) in a folder called 'bird_data'.
 Upload it to your google drive
 - Note: the train folder will need to be compressed otherwise it will be too large.
-- Put the train and train_out folders into a zip folder named 'train' inside 'bird_data'
+- Put the train and train_out folders into a zip folder named 'trains' inside 'bird_data'
 - Run all in the ipynb.
 It should take 2+ hours to train(with premium) more with free colab
 - Note: colab will need permission to grab the data from your drive
 - You can see the saved results on video and image tests in your drive